deysipaniagua7/belly-button-challenge/README.md

 -Metadata and Deployment: We displayed the sample’s metadata (demographic info) by looping through each key-value pair from the metadata JSON object and creating a text string.
 WE also appended an html tag with that text to the #sample-metadata panel.
 All plots are updated when a new sample is selected.
 Finally we were asked to deploy the app to GitHub Pages.

-The main "belly-button-challenge" repo contiains:
+The main "belly-button-challenge" repo contains:

 -An "index.html" file which allows the charts/bubble map to be generated